fdecarpentier/PlantDeath/readme.md

 # PlantDeath
 This macros allows quantification of cell death in plants stained with Evans Blue.
 Examples with Chlamydomonas cells.
-It is based on the transformation from RGB to Lab images and selection of the b* channel.
+It is based on the transformation from RGB to CIELAB images and selection of the b* channel.
+IT ONLY WORKS WITH FIJI, NOT IMAGE J.

 ## Original
 ![original](./input/eb.jpg)